 FRANK FOX / SCIENCE PHOTO LIBRARY FRANK FOX / SCIENCE PHOTO LIBRARY

 Mosquito larva feeding.
-Light microscope footage of the head of a mosquito larva (family Culicidae) as it feeds.
+Light microscope footage of the head and thorax of a mosquito larva (family Culicidae) as it feeds.
 The larva feeds by wafting food particles into its mouth using the beating hairs of its mouth brushes to create a current.
 Mosquito larvae are aquatic and breathe through spiracles located on their abdomen, or through a siphon (breathing tube) on the end of their body.
 They feed on algae and other detritus suspended in the water.

 Model release not required.
 Property release not required.